 Dealing with fixed amounts

 In principle, all grants will not be paid directly by the European Commission to the researchers, but to the host institutions which will administer them.
-Accordingly, the Commission sets up a Grant Agreement with the host institution or (for network projects) with the project consortium on the basis of the Unit Model Grant Agreement.
+Accordingly, the Commission concludes a grant agreement with the host institution or (in the case of network projects) with the project consortium on the basis of the Unit Model Grant Agreement.

 Researchers will be employed by the host organisation through an employment contract.
 A sample employment contract for appointments in Germany for Marie Skłodowska-Curie Actions in Horizon 2020 (2013-2020), including an English reading version, can be found in the download area.
 A sample employment contract for MSCA in Horizon Europe is not yet available.